kanishkaupadhyay/KanishkaUpadhyay/README.md

 - 👋 Hi, I’m @kanishkaupadhyay
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on Frontend HTML & CSS Work
+- 💞️ I’m looking to collaborate on Frontend Development Projects
 - 📫 How to reach me: Email me at kanishkaupadhyay199@gmail.com

 <!---